 It seems like there are a growing number of compounded products on the market that include more than one of these four ingredients.
 I list some of these “combo” products later in this post.
 You can get both serums and hair loss shampoos containing these combination ingredients.

-Last month, a reader e-mailed me a link to a 2019 Turkish study that analyzed Redensyl plus Capixyl plus Procapil (“RCP”) combination topical hair loss treatment.
-The surprising conclusion was that it grew more hair in users than topical 5% Minoxidil.
+Last month, a reader e-mailed me a link to a 2019 Turkish study that analyzed a Redensyl plus Capixyl plus Procapil (“RCP”) combination topical hair loss treatment.
+The surprising conclusion was that the RCP serum grew more hair in users than topical 5% Minoxidil.
 One of the before and after photos with clear new hair growth is pasted below.

 Note that this “RCP” product is currently reserved by the Turkish Patent Institute under the name “Procare”.
 In the above mentioned study, the description of making this combination product seems relatively simple.

 On Amazon, laser hair growth device manufacturer iRestore makes a Redensyl based Anti-Hair Loss Serum.
-Average reviews currently stand at 3.8/5 based on 320 ratings.
-However, very few of those have any before and after photos.
+The average rating currently stands at 3.9 out of 5 stars, based on 450 reviews.
+However, very few of those reviews have any before and after photos.

 Redensyl stimulates stem cells and human fibroblasts from the dermal papilla to increase scalp hair growth.
 While Redensyl is side effect free, it is not officially approved to treat hair loss like Finasteride and Minoxidil.